Hi, thanks for discovering my website. This page is a bit about me:

 My thing is education of and for humans, especially in the context of nature.
 In my view we are in a global crisis because of the impact that human beings are having on the natural world, and also because we are up against huge questions and confusion in just about every sphere of life.
 Social issues relating to rights, identity and equality; politics; economics; technology; physical and mental health, as well as the environmental crises are for me pitted up against a single fundamental question which is – what is it to be human? and on what basis can we follow an ethical path in life where the individual, the community and the natural world are all respected and can mutually evolve together?

-Alongside my interest in educational processes that are insightful, take the whole human being into account and uphold positive qualities in people, I have a big interest in exploration of the natural world, which includes ecology but especially the geological processes at work in our landscapes.
+Alongside my interest in educational processes that are insightful, take the whole human being into account, empower self realisation and uphold positive qualities in people, I have a big interest in exploration of the natural world, which includes ecology but especially the geological processes at work in our landscapes.

 The Nature Connection

-If these thoughts or activities spark interest in you, feel free to follow my blog posts and various pojects, and send me your comments of questions.
+So please feel free to follow my blog posts and various projects, and send me your comments of questions.
 I look forward to hearing from you.